Monday, August 9, 2021

 Parking

 When you use Google Maps for directions, it’ll take you right to the trailhead.
-However, when it instructs you to turn right, you’ll hit a closed green fence—this marks the trailhead.
-Don't worry; there’s plenty of parking along the street across from the fence.
+However, when it instructs you to turn right, you’ll hit a closed green fence.
+This marks the trailhead.
+There’s plenty of parking along the street across from the fence.

 Trailhead.
 Park Along Lakeview Ave.